 What is a Ventless Dryer?

-This is the most common style of ventless dryer sold in Canada today and it works by drawing in the cooler air from the laundry room and heating it in the same manner as a vented dryer.
+They work by drawing in the cooler air from the laundry room and heating it in the same manner as a vented dryer.
 Rather than exhausting the heated air through a hose, a heat exchanger cools it down.
 As the temperature drops the moisture is converted back into a liquid and is collected in a chamber and reheated to continue the cycle until the drying process is complete.
 At the end of the cycle, the water is collected in a tray for easy disposal by the user.

 Heat Pump Dryers